FAQ

 No.

-Tuition and mandatory fees will be paid based on the cost of the education institution the student is attending.
-The maximum payable is set by the highest annual resident tuition at an Arkansas public university (as of the 2012/2013 school year, the highest tuition rate in the state was $7,332 for a student taking 30 credit hours per year).
+Tuition and mandatory fees will be paid based on the cost of the educational institution the student is attending.
+The maximum payable is set by the highest annual resident tuition at an Arkansas public university.

 How is the Amount of Scholarship Determined?